yongjun21/Maker-Projects/Impeller-Project/README.md

 3. **Finishing flat surface** at the top using same cutter in #2
 4. **Z-level profile cuts** for finishing fin walls using a 8MM ballnose cutter
 5. **Contour profiling** for finishing slope surface between fins using same cutter in #4

+Here I'll like to express gratitude to my ITE instructor Mr Chui F K for his immense support throughout this project.
+I relied a lot on his years of experience to overcome many technical challenges.
+I am sure he had a great time participating in this project also.
+Thank you Mr Chui.